This topic describes how to use the data transmission service to migrate data from a PolarDB-X 1.0 database to a MySQL tenant of OceanBase Database.

 Considerations

-For the migration of tables without unique keys (tables with primary keys or NOT NULL unique keys), when you restart or resume full migration, the data transmission service automatically truncates the destination tables that have been synchronized before the restart or resumption.
-However, for the migration of tables without unique keys in a data migration project from an ApsaraDB RDS for MySQL database mounted to the PolarDB-X 1.0 database to a MySQL tenant of OceanBase Database, the data transmission service does not automatically truncate the destination tables when you restart or resume full migration.
+For the migration of tables without unique keys (tables with primary keys or NOT NULL unique keys), when you restart or restore full migration, the data transmission service automatically truncates the target tables that have been synchronized before the restart or resumption.
+However, for a data migration task that migrates tables without unique keys from an ApsaraDB RDS for MySQL database mounted to the PolarDB-X 1.0 database to a MySQL tenant of OceanBase Database, the data transmission service does not automatically truncate the target tables when you restart or restore full migration.

-If you do not specify mappings for objects of the PolarDB-X 1.0 database, all data of physical tables is synchronized to physical tables with the same names at the destination.
-The number of physical tables at the source is the same as that at the destination.
+If you do not specify mappings for objects of the PolarDB-X 1.0 database, all data of physical tables is synchronized to physical tables with the same names at the target.

 In the following table, OB_MySQL stands for the MySQL tenant of OceanBase Database.